JonyHuergo/patron-observer-weather-dashboard/README.md

-# patron-observer-weather-dashboard
+# Live Weather Dashboard

 Pequeño proyecto para aprender el patrón "observer"

-# Live Weather Dashboard

 ## Description
 Create a weather dashboard that displays real-time weather updates for multiple cities.
 The application will have a "Weather Publisher" that fetches data from a weather API and multiple "Weather Subscribers" (components) that display data for specific cities.
 When the publisher updates, all the subscribers automatically reflect the latest weather data.